You can register your startup in the US from anywhere. Here's how to do it.

 US Work Visas for Foreign Entrepreneurs

 There are many visas that you can apply for as a startup founder looking to build a business in the US.
 Learn more about the various visa types available to entrepreneurs who want to move to the US to build a company, including the E-1, E-2, EB-5, L-1 and O-1 visas.
+Only foreign nationals from specific countries which have trade treaties with the US, such as Canada and Germany, are eligible for an E-2 visa.
+Many famous entrepreneurs moved to the US by taking advantage of such visas, including Elon Musk of Tesla.

 - You don’t need to live in the US to register a company in a US state.
 You don’t need to have a mailing address in the US either.